damontic/fortigate2awsd/README.md

     	Specify the Fortigate ip and port to log to ip:port -password string
-    	Specify the Fortigate ssh password
+    	Specify the Fortigate ssh password -secret-manager string
-  -size int
+    	Specify the AWS secrets manager secrets name to use as password -size int
     	Specify the number of events to send to AWS Cloudwatch. (default 10) -stream string